asiloisad/pulsar-sofistik-tools/README.md

 ## Help view

 The help view can be opened in any internal or external PDF viewers.
 If [pdf-viewer](https://github.com/bacadra/atom-pdf-viewer) is used, then help PDF file can be scrolled to current keyword.
-You can command `SOFiSTiK-tools:current-help` for single view or `SOFiSTiK-tools:current-help-multi` for multi-pane view.
+You can command `SOFiSTiK-tools:current-help` for single view or `SOFiSTiK-tools:current-help-free` for multi-pane view.
 Only English keywords are supported.

 ## Tools available in `source.sofistik` (e.g. `.dat` file)